hashicorp/vault/website/source/docs/agent/caching/index.html.md

 The top level `cache` block has two configuration entries:

-- `use_auto_auth_token (bool: false)` - If set, the requests made to agent without a Vault token will be forwarded to Vault with the auto-auth token attached.
-If the requests already bear a token, this configuration will be ignored.
+- `use_auto_auth_token (bool: false)` - If set, the requests made to agent without a Vault token will be forwarded to the Vault server with the auto-auth token attached.
+If the requests already bear a token, this configuration will be overridden and the token in the request will be used to forward the request to the Vault server.

 - `listener` `(array of objects: required)` - Configuration for the listeners